mia-platform/documentation/docs/development_suite/deploy/pipeline-based/configure-azure-pipelines.md

 - a set of variables containing the passwords to access your Docker Registries - this variables will be interpolated in the `mlp.yaml` file available in every Configuration repository linked to Console's Projects.

 ### Template Setup
-In the case you want to have a centralise point where to manage the common logic of your deploy pipelines, you can setup a repository (in the same or even in a different DevOps project) to store two files:
+In the case you want to have a centralize point where to manage the common logic of your deploy pipelines, you can setup a repository (in the same or even in a different DevOps project) to store two files:
 - a file containing all of the variables that you want to use
 - a file containing the logic to apply the configuration files into the Cluster